UNINETTSigma2/documentation/jobs/Common-Job-Failures.md

 There are different quota for $HOME and $PROJECT.
 Additionally there is a File count quota that restrict the number of files that can be created.
 If the $HOME is at maximum capacity , please move some files to the $PROJECT or delete unnecessary files.
-It is important to change group ownership from 'username_g' to 'username' while moving your files so that you get the benefit of moving your files.
+For further details please see [here.](https://documentation.sigma2.no/files_storage/clusters.html)